 The collection, storage, use, and disclosure of social security numbers by the School District shall be consistent with State and federal laws.
 The goals for managing the District's collection, storage, use, and disclosure of social security numbers are to:

-- 1. Limit all activities involving social security numbers to those circumstances that are authorized by State or federal law. - 2.
-Protect each social security number collected or maintained by the District from unauthorized disclosure.
+1. Limit all activities involving social security numbers to those circumstances that are authorized by State or federal law.